leewc/legacy/_posts/tutorials/2015-04-15-set_up_GitHub_pages_Jekyll_tutorial.md

 To be on the safe side, execute `rvm requirements` next so that rvm can check again for any dependencies it needs.
 You might need `sudo`, in my case I didn't.

-After that, we just need to ditate which version of ruby we want as default.
+After that, we just need to dictate which version of ruby we want as default.
 Since ruby was already downloaded, just do:

 `rvm use ruby --default`